cds-snc/gcds-docs/src/en/terms-of-use.md

 - Share general information about GC Design System and its use by Government of Canada departments and agencies in public forums, such as blog posts, presentations, and conferences.
 - Ask for service standard metrics to assess the efficacy of the GC Design System and identify opportunities to improve it.
+- Link to websites not under the control of the Government of Canada, solely for the convenience of our website visitors.
+We are not responsible for the accuracy, currency, or reliability of the content of such websites and do not endorse them or their content.
+These sites are not subject to the Privacy Act or the Official Languages Act and may not be accessible to persons with disabilities.

 ### Contributing to a trustworthy, consistent, and compliant GC digital experience